EytanKats/edu_resources/collections/algorithms.md

 [[Medium](https://towardsdatascience.com/understanding-singular-value-decomposition-and-its-application-in-data-science-388a54be95d)]

-Explanation of the mathematical intuition behind SVD and its geometrical meaning.
+Explanation of the mathematical intuition behind singular value decomposition and its geometrical meaning.

 ### :small_blue_diamond: GAN Series: from the Beginning to the End :small_blue_diamond: